 Virtual and Digital Health Digest

-Welcome to the latest installment of Arnold & Porter’s Virtual and Digital Health Digest.
-This digest covers key virtual and digital health regulatory and public policy developments during May 2023 from the United States, United Kingdom, and European Union.
+This digest covers key virtual and digital health regulatory and public policy developments during November 2023 from the United States, United Kingdom, and European Union.

 In this issue, you will find the following:

 - Healthcare Fraud and Abuse Updates